A guide to climbing Huayna Picchu. What to expect and if it is worth it – pictures included.

 Without the tickets for Wayna Picchu, you will not be allowed in.
 Tickets are valid only during a very narrow timeframe 7 to 8 am and 10 to 11 am and only for one day.
 You will also need an entrance ticket for Machu Picchu.
 That shouldn’t be a problem since you can’t buy them separately.

 There is also a host of booking agencies littering the web.
-They’ll have nice and wonderful websites (unlike the official website).
+They’ll have nice and wonderful websites for lazy tourists (unlike the official website).
 Most importantly they are in English.
-But in 2017 the official website finally offered a translated mode, so there really is no need to go via the booking agencies
+But in 2017 the official website finally offered a translated mode, so there really is no need to go via the booking agencies.

 What to wear for Wayna Picchu

 If you are an experienced hiker around the Andeans then you can probably skip this section.
 Just use your common sense.
 If you are inexperienced, you might want to check out my detailed guide on what to pack for Machu Picchu and the Inca trail.
 For the rest, here’s a short list:

 - Comfortable walking/hiking shoes with a secure grip (ideally something that will stabilize your ankle).
 I am using the Adidas Terrex Swift (picture abovve)